markhowellsmead/WordPress.module.toggle-expose/README.md

 Using the Sass in this repo, the first two images will be shown side by side, followed by a button.
 Clicking on the button hides it and swaps out the `data-style` attributes on the remaining `figure` elements for a proper `style` attribute, which will then load the referenced images.

+Elements would be hidden by use of the state class `is-hidden`, which isn't part of the Sass for this module.

 ## Author
 Mark Howells-Mead, permanenttourist.ch, August 2016